-The Company is a specialty pharmaceutical development company primarily engaged in development of proprietary abuse deterrent, abuse resistant and tamper resistant technologies ("Aversion® Technology") intended to discourage abuse or misuse of orally administered opioid analgesic products.
-The Company utilizes several contract research organizations and an academic institution for laboratory and clinical evaluation and testing of product candidates incorporating the Aversion® Technology.
-The Company also conducts research, development, laboratory, stability, manufacturing and warehousing activities relating to the Aversion® Technology at its Culver, Indiana operations facility (the "Culver Facility").
+The Company is a specialty pharmaceutical development company primarily engaged in development of proprietary abuse deterrent, abuse resistant and tamper resistant technologies ("Aversion[®] Technology") intended to discourage abuse or misuse of orally administered opioid analgesic products.
+The Company utilizes several contract research organizations ("CROs") and an academic institution for laboratory and clinical evaluation and testing of product candidates incorporating the Aversion[®] Technology.
+The Company also conducts research, development, laboratory, stability, manufacturing and warehousing activities relating to the Aversion[®] Technology at its Culver, Indiana operations facility (the "Culver Facility").
 The Culver Facility is registered by the U.S. Drug Enforcement Administration (the "DEA") to perform research, development and manufacture for certain Schedule II - V controlled substances in bulk and finished dosage forms.

-The Company is primarily focused on (i) development and evaluation, in concert with contract research organizations ("CROs"), in laboratory settings and clinical trials, of product candidates utilizing the Company's Aversion[®] Technology; (ii) manufacture, quality assurance testing and release, and stability studies of clinical trial supplies and NDA submission batches of certain finished dosage form product candidates utilizing the Company's Aversion[®] Technology; (iii) prosecution of the Company's patent applications relating to the Aversion[®] Technology with the United States Patent and Trademark Office ("PTO") and foreign equivalents; and (iv) negotiation and execution of license and development agreements with strategic pharmaceutical company partners providing that such licensees will further develop certain finished dosage product candidates utilizing the Aversion[®] Technology and file for regulatory approval with the FDA and other regulatory authorities and commercialize such products.
+The Company is primarily focused on (i) development and evaluation, in concert with CROs, product candidates utilizing the Company's Aversion[®] Technology; (ii) manufacture, quality assurance testing and release, and stability studies of clinical trial supplies and NDA submission batches of certain finished dosage form product candidates utilizing Aversion[®] Technology; (iii) prosecution of the Company's patent applications and published patents relating to Aversion[®] Technology with the United States Patent and Trademark Office ("PTO") and foreign equivalents; and (iv) negotiation and execution of license and development agreements with pharmaceutical company partners providing that such licensees will further develop certain finished dosage product candidates utilizing the Aversion[®] Technology and file for regulatory approval with the United States Food and Drug Administration ("FDA") and other regulatory authorities and commercialize such products.

-In addition, the Company was historically engaged in research, development and manufacture of proprietary, high-yield, short cycle time, environmentally sensitive opioid synthesis processes (the "Opioid Synthesis Technologies" and, collectively with the Aversion[®] Technology, the "Technologies") intended for use in the commercial production of certain bulk opioid active pharmaceutical ingredients ("APIs").
-In early 2005, the Company suspended development and commercialization efforts relating to the Opioid Synthesis Technologies pending the Administrative Law Judge's determination relating to the Company's Import Registration filed with the DEA in early 2001.
+The Company was historically engaged in research, development and manufacture of proprietary, high-yield, short cycle time, environmentally sensitive opioid synthesis processes (the "Opioid Synthesis Technologies" and, collectively with the Aversion® Technology, the "Technologies") intended for use in the commercial production of certain bulk opioid active pharmaceutical ingredients.
+In early 2005, the Company suspended development and commercialization efforts relating to the Opioid Synthesis Technologies pending the deputy DEA Administrator's determination relating to the Company's Import Registration filed with the DEA in early 2001.